Books by Theme

 Brief, staccato text and dark-hued, mixed-media illustrations convey the drama of enslaved people escaping on the Underground Railroad.
 There is limited light and grave danger until the family reaches freedom in this seemingly simple yet rich and sophisticated book.

-Two children aroused by their parents join a march for equal rights.
+Two children aroused by their parents join the March on Washington in 1963.
 Short sentences and semi-abstract illustrations convey the children's evolving feelings as they join scores of others in what adults recognize as an historic march for civil rights.

 When Grandmama Sings

 Belle goes with her talented grandmother on a singing tour during a time of racial segregation in the south in the 1950s.
 Grandmama decides to continue performing up north "where things were a little easier for black people."
 Realistic watercolors help define the setting.